 - Prevention checklist

-- Heat illness case studies
+- · Heat illness case studies

 - Role plays

 - Additional information

+- Supplemental material: Acclimatization

+- · Best practices for heat illness in agriculture

 - How do you feel when you work outside on a hot, sunny day? - What are some of the signs and symptoms of heat illness?